- Home - Welcome

 - Sphere PhD Programme

-The Department has close links including joint appointments with the National Cancer Registry and the National Suicide Research Foundation.
-The Department of Epidemiology & Public Health is one of the founding members (with the Royal College of Surgeons and Trinity College Dublin) of the Irish Health Services Research Consortium.
+The School has close links including joint appointments with the National Cancer Registry and the National Suicide Research Foundation.
+The School of Epidemiology & Public Health is one of the founding members (with the Royal College of Surgeons and Trinity College Dublin) of the Irish Health Services Research Consortium.

 One of the most positive elements of the review was the high degree of praise for academic staff throughout the University.
 There are repeated references to the impressive levels of research performance, cooperation and collegiality, above all in the context of extreme staffing and resource limitations over the past seven years.

 Overall the 2015 RQR points towards an upward trajectory in the quality of research activity at UCC and the publication of these reports on websites throughout the university will facilitate the dissemination of this positive message for UCC.